-- The recommended trend time frames are the 4 hour, 8hour and/or daily chart because they provide sufficient overview of the past price action in the market.
+- The recommended trend time frames are the 4-hour, 8-hour and/or daily chart because they provide sufficient overview of the past price action in the market.
 Traders can adequately judge whether a market is trending, reversing, or ranging.

 - If a trader is trading long-term positions, then the weekly chart is optimal.

-- If a trader is trading very short-term positions, then a 1 hour or 2 hour could be better.
+- If a trader is trading very short-term positions, then a 1-hour or 2-hour could be better.

-The beauty of our DTT trend indicators is that it automatically shows what the trend is on the 4 hour and daily chart – no matter what time frame you are actually looking at!
+The beauty of our DTT trend indicators is that it automatically shows what the trend is in the 4 hour and daily chart – no matter what time frame you are actually looking at!
 This keeps your trading simple and consistent throughout time.

-If the market matches what your strategy is looking for, then you can move on to the next step which is opportunity.
+If the market matches what your strategy is looking for, then you can move on to the next step which is an opportunity.
 (If not, then move on to the next currency pair)